Approved 8 November 2014

 Section 2.
 The Board of Directors shall set Society policies and shall control and manage the affairs and funds of the Society.

 Section 3.
-The directors shall perform duties assigned by the Board of Directors.
+The officers and directors shall perform duties assigned by the Board of Directors.

 Section 2.
 The President shall appoint, with the approval of the Board of Directors, the standing committees: Finance, Nominating, and others as the Board of Directors may determine.
 The President shall, with the approval of the Board of Directors, appoint special committees necessary for the success of the Society.
 The voting members of standing committees (other than the Nominating Committee) and special committees shall be members of the Board and members of the Society in good standing who have been appointed to the committee.
 The President may appoint special advisory committees as deemed by the President to be necessary or appropriate from time to time, including without limitation, committees on Awards and on Records Access.
 Special advisory committees may include non-Society members who will be appointed as non-voting members of the committee.
 Committee member terms shall coincide with the term of the office of president.
 The president shall appoint committee chairs and members of each committee.